janwa039/jennifer-bassey-downloads/README.md

 # Getting Started

-This project is meant to display and show files to be downloaded
+This project displays a list of items with checkboxes and a download button, allowing the user to select items and download them.
+Additionally, it includes an alert component that may be shown conditionally.

 ## Getting Stated